-Learning outcomes & evaluation methods: During the elective it is expected that a student will conduct patient interviews and physical exams and present these findings to the Chief Resident and clinical faculty during daily rounds.
-The student will be required to present at least one case report during this elective.
+Learning outcomes & evaluation methods: During the elective it is expected that a student will conduct patient interviews and physical exams and present these findings to the Chief Resident and/or clinical faculty during daily rounds.
+The student can present at least one case report or topic of interest during this elective (optional).

 Evaluation: The student's clinical grade will be computed using the NJMS Student Evaluation Form.
-The case report/clinical presentations, clinical participation, operative presence and overall decorum will be considered in the final grade.
-There is no written examination and the final grade will be in the format of Fail-Pass-High Pass or Honors.
+The clinical presentations, clinical participation, operative presence and overall decorum will be considered in the final grade.
+There is no written examination and the final grade will be in the format of Pass/Fail.
+Student participation on the Liver Transplant Service is valued.

-- 1. The student will be expected to see patients admitted to the hospital on the Transplant Surgery service (no more than a total of 3 at a time) and present these findings to the Chief Resident and clinical faculty during clinical rounds on a daily basis.
-The student is encouraged to write notes on these patients on a daily basis and present these notes to the Faculty for review and cosignature.
+- The student will be expected to see patients admitted to the hospital on the Transplant Surgery service (no more than a total of 3 at a time) and present these findings to the Chief Resident and clinical faculty during clinical rounds on a daily basis.
+Written notes are not required; however, the student is expected to have a firm grasp on the status of the patient(s) that he/she is following, particularly if the patient has rare or unusual pathology or an interesting clinical course.
+The student should be prepared to comment intelligently on such patients, demonstrating understanding or appreciation for salient points of care.
 On this rotation, the students will be expected to be available 24 hours a day, since the timing of most organ procurements and transplant procedures is unpredictable.
+Weekends are optional.
 Communication will be via cellular phone.
-The student is expected to make at least one brief presentation, ie., case report, presentation on a topic of interest pertaining to transplantation, liver disorders, etc. This presentation may be given verbally or in PowerPoint format.
+The student can make at least one brief presentation, ie., case report, presentation on a topic of interest pertaining to transplantation, liver disorders, etc. This presentation may be given verbally or in PowerPoint format.
 In either format, the presentation should readily exhibit substantial thought and inquiry - 2.
-The student is expected to review the current literature in tandem with daily teaching. - 3.
-The student will accompany the residents on all consults, in order to gain information about patients with chronic liver disease and hepatobiliary tumors. - 4.
-Circumstances that limit availability or absences from the Service should be reported in a timely and professional manner to the Chief Resident on the Service.
+The student is expected to review topics discussed during daily rounds to reinforce and add to teaching efforts made by the attending and resident staff. - 3.
+The student will accompany the residents on all consults, in order to gain information about patients with chronic liver disease and hepatobiliary neoplasms. - 4.
+Circumstances that limit availability or cause absences while on the Service should be reported in a timely and professional manner to the Chief Resident on the Service.

 First day reporting instructions: Students should report to University Hospital on their first day and page the resident on call at (973) 312-3984, who will provide a brief introduction.
 An email should be sent to Dr. Wilson (wilsondo@njms.rutgers.edu) no later than the Friday preceding the start date for the elective.
-This notification will allow Dr. Wilson to alert the team of the student's arrival in the event that the service attending is out during the first day of the elective.
+This notification will allow Dr. Wilson to alert the team of the student's arrival in the event that the service attending is in the operating room and unable to participate in the initial introduction process.
 Additionally, an electronic manual will be sent to facilitate the introduction to the Service.